 Okay, this may seem like kind of a silly question, but have you ever wondered why do we say ‘Merry’ just for Christmas?
 I mean, why for every other occasion we go with ‘Happy’ except when it comes to Christmas?

 Well, linguists can’t provide a solid explanation for this tendency except from the fact that “merry” is a much older world than “happy” and because of its early use on the Victorian Christma’s carols – the era that defined our Christmas customs.

 Here’s how it goes (and why British say Happy Christmas instead of Merry Christmas). (the article continues after the ad)

 First of all, it’s important to note that there is a difference between ‘merry’ and ‘happy’.
-According to linguist Arika Okrent, author of the book In the Land of Invented Languages, “Happy and merry have similar meanings but slightly different connotations.
+According to linguist Arika Okrent, author of the book In the Land of Invented Languages: Adventures in Linguistic Creativity, Madness, and Genius, “Happy and merry have similar meanings but slightly different connotations.
 Happy is an emotional condition, while Merry implies some specific sort of merrymaking behavior.
 Merry implies a bit more active showing of the happiness or at least some jaunty clicking of the heels.”

 In England, they still use Happy Christmas.
 So, what happened there?